ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 *[The Art of Agile Development](http://www.jamesshore.com/Agile-Book/ubiquitous_language.html)*

-## It's all about terms?
+## Is it all about terms?
-Some time ago I had the pleasure to meet with some friends for our [GUISA meeting](http://www.eventbrite.it/e/guisa-meeting-1-tickets-2972429617).
+Some time ago I had the pleasure to meet with some friends for a [GUISA meeting](http://www.eventbrite.it/e/guisa-meeting-1-tickets-2972429617).

 [Andrea Saltarello](https://twitter.com/andysal74) gave the "Ubiquitous Language Smackdown" talk in which he shared his experience.
-We made a very similar experience ourself (same terms, same communication issues with our customer), but I was firmly convinced that this approach could be used only on projects and was not suitable for products where domain experts are our clients (we craft business software for SME and Public Sector).
+We made a very similar experience ourselves (same terms, same communication issues with our customer), but I was firmly convinced that this approach could be used only on projects and was not suitable for products where domain experts are our clients (we craft business software for SME and Public Sector).